 As the day progressed, the midday tropical sun became unbearable.
 Without food and water, one by one the soldiers fell down due to exhaustion.
-Those who fell were left behind after they were first shot at the forehead to prevent them from joining the guerrillas in case they recover.
+Those who fell were left behind after they fell were shot to prevent them from joining the guerrillas.

-Among the more prominent deaths recorded during the march were those of Mr. Childress ( or in other documents – Kildritch) was an American civilian who owned a coconut plantation in Mindanao, shot by a Japanese guard for failing to keep up with the other marchers; Major Jay J. Navin, Commanding Officer, 84th Regiment, also shot for the same reason; Lt.
-Robert Pratt, Finance Officer, 81st Division, who died of exhaustion in Iligan after the march;
+Among those killed during the March were Mr. Childress ( or in other documents – Kildritch), an American civilian who owned a coconut plantation in Mindanao; Major Jay J. Navin, Commanding Officer, 84th Regiment; and.
+Robert Pratt, Finance Officer, 81st Division, who died of exhaustion in Iligan after the march.

-The Filipino soldiers, being resilient people, started the march at a lively pace.
-They weren’t tied together.
+The Filipino soldiers started the march at a lively pace since they weren’t tied together.
 But unlike their American counterparts who wore military shoes, they walked barefooted.
 A few hours into the walk, the hot rocky dirt road started to burn their feet, which was so unbearable that some of them started crawling.
 One was left behind.